Kettle of fish

 "Fine doings at my house!
 A rare kettle of fish I have discovered at last."

-If those examples from Fielding aren't entirely clear in their meaning we do get an unambiguous explanation of the phrase in Francis Grose’s Dictionary of the Vulgar Tongue, 1811:
+Should there be any doubt about the meaning of the expression in Fielding's uses of it, there's an unambiguous explanation of the phrase in Francis Grose’s Dictionary of the Vulgar Tongue, 1811:

 "When a person has perplexed his affairs in general, or any particular business, he is said to have made a fine kettle of fish of it."